-- If fertilized, the egg is allowed to develop for 1 - 2 days, then it is either frozen or implanted.
+- If fertilized, the egg is allowed to develop for 1 to 2 days, then it is either frozen or implanted.

 The greatest concern with this procedure has been whether it increases the risk for birth defects.
 Many, but not all, studies have reported no higher risks of birth defects in children born using ICSI procedures.
 However, if the father's infertility was due to genetic issues, this genetic defect may be passed on to male children conceived through ICSI.

 Another concern has been whether the ICSI procedure is being overused.
 Some doctors recommend ICSI for women who have failed prior IVF attempts or who have few or poor-quality eggs, even if their male partners have normal semen measurements.
-According to the Society for Assisted Reproductive Technology, there is little evidence that ICSI helps improve pregnancy success for couples who do not have a problem with male factor infertility.
+According to the SART, there is little evidence that ICSI helps improve pregnancy success for couples who do not have a problem with male factor infertility.

 Although there are no dietary or nutritional cures for infertility, a healthy lifestyle is important.
-Some ovulatory problems may be reversible by changing behavioral patterns.
+Some ovulatory problems may be helped by changing behavioral patterns.
 Some tips include:

 - Maintain a healthy weight.
-Women who are either over- or underweight are at risk for fertility failure, including a lower chance for achieving success with fertility procedures.
+Women who are either overweight or underweight are at risk for fertility failure, including a lower chance for achieving success with fertility procedures.

 - Stop smoking.
-Smoking adversely affects infertility in both men and women.
+Smoking adversely affects infertility in both men and women and may affect the success of fertility treatments.
 Everyone should quit.